10 Essential Types of Manufacturing Inventory to Track

 2. Push Strategy:

-With the push strategy, production is based on forecasts of customer demand.
+With the push strategy and implementing manufacturing asset management software, production is based on forecasts of customer demand.
 This approach reduces the risk of running out of stock, but if demand is lower than expected, excess inventory may result, which can add to costs.

 3. Just-in-Time (JIT) Strategy: